KevinAst/feature-u/docs/article/article.md

-For illustration purposes, I have only expanded a few directories, but I think you get the idea _(click on the caption link to navigate the actual code - sourced in github)_.
+For illustration purposes, I have only expanded a few directories, but I think you get the idea _(click on the caption link to navigate the actual code - sourced on github)_.

 **Before**: _here is my project before features ..._